Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 - Ingesting logs such as Sysmon

 ## Week 2
-- Introduction to breute force attacks
+- Introduction to brute force attacks
 - How to setup SSH and RDP servers
 - Create alerts and dashboards